giganttheo/distill-ccld/README.md

 #### How to use

-You need some dependancies from multiple repositories linked in this repository : [CLOOB latent diffusion](https://github.com/JD-P/cloob-latent-diffusion) :
+You need some dependencies from multiple repositories linked in this repository : [CLOOB latent diffusion](https://github.com/JD-P/cloob-latent-diffusion) :

 * [CLIP](https://github.com/openai/CLIP/tree/40f5484c1c74edd83cb9cf687c6ab92b28d8b656)
 * [CLOOB](https://github.com/crowsonkb/cloob-training/tree/136ca7dd69a03eeb6ad525da991d5d7083e44055) : the model to encode images and texts in an unified latent space, used for conditioning the latent diffusion.